 The command-line utility dvisvgm is a tool for TeX/LaTeX users.
-It converts DVI and EPS files to the XML-based scalable vector graphics format SVG.
+It converts DVI, EPS, and single-page PDF files to the XML-based vector graphics format SVG.
 In contrast to bitmap graphics, vector graphics are arbitrarily scalable without loss of quality.

 All modern web browsers support a large amount of the current SVG standard 1.1.
 Furthermore, SVG files can also be displayed with the Java-based Squiggle SVG browser which is part of the Apache Batik project, and the free vector graphics editor Inkscape.

 The image on the right shows a screen shot of Inkscape with a couple of SVG files opened that have previously been converted by dvisvgm.
 To get a better impression of the actual conversion results, have a look at the collection of SVG examples shown on a separate page.